 ground-breaking projects, but those days are long gone.
 There's nothing

-new or remarkable about 'The Counselor', which chronicles the
+new or remarkable about 'The Counselor', which chronicles the trials

-tribulations of a lawyer who goes into business with a bloodthirsty
+and tribulations of a lawyer who goes into business with a bloodthirsty

 Mexican drug cartel in the US Southwest.
 The film has an star-studded